Paul Cloke

-Paul J. Cloke, (1953 – 25 May 2022) was an author and emeritus professor of geography.
+Paul John Cloke, (17 February 1953 – 25 May 2022) was a British geographer, author and academic who was an emeritus professor of geography.
 He was known as the founding editor of the international and multidisciplinary academic Journal of Rural Studies, published by Elsevier Science.
 As of 2012, he was a faculty member of the Department of Geography at the University of Exeter.

-Educational background
+Early life and education

-Cloke attended the University of Southampton, graduating with a Bachelor's degree in geography.
+Paul John Cloke was born in Enfield, London on 17 February 1953.
+He attended the University of Southampton, graduating with a Bachelor's degree in geography.
 He studied for his PhD at Wye College (University of London).
 His academic area of expertise focused on human geography.

 Professional background

 Following his graduation from Wye College, Cloke joined the staff of St David's University College, Lampeter (University of Wales).
 While at Lampeter, he was part of the Lampeter Geography School.
 He has also served as a professor of geography at the University of Bristol.
 At the time of his death he was an emeritus professor at the University of Exeter and adjunct professor at the University of Canterbury, New Zealand.